 For most of our properties we'll ask you to pay a Holding Deposit of one week's rent per person.
-You can pay this fee in the office by cash or card, or by card over the phone.
+You'll need to pay this fee via bank transfer.

 The Holding Deposit will be used towards your rent if your application is successful.
 This Holding Deposit is refundable, but please note that it will not be returned to you if:

 - You fail a right to rent check

 - You provide false information in your application